-This seminar presents the core knowledge from the conflict resolution and peacebuilding fields, that is, to a large extent, considered a "starting point" for our more advanced Conflict Frontiers Seminar.
-This seminar is made up of a videos and Beyond Intractability essays that cover the largely "settled knowledge" in the field, for example a description of negotiation strategies, approaches to dialogue, the importance of human needs in conflict, etc. All of the BI essays that are used in the Fundamentals Seminar have a new "Current Implications" section at the top that applies the ideas from the essay to current-day conflicts and reflects on changes that have occured since the essays were written.
+The Conflict Fundamentals Seminar Series presents the core knowledge from the conflict resolution and peacebuilding fields, that is, to a large extent, considered a "starting point" for our more advanced Conflict Frontiers Seminar Series.
+This seminars are made up of videos and Beyond Intractability essays that cover the largely "settled knowledge" in the field--for example, a description of negotiation strategies, approaches to dialogue, the importance of human needs in conflict, etc. All of the BI essays that are used in the Fundamentals Seminar have a new "Current Implications" section at the top that applies the ideas from the essay to current-day conflicts and reflects on changes that have occured since the essays were written.
 A few of the essays and videos (for instance the first few) are sufficiently important to be included in both the Conflict Frontiers and Conflict Fundamentals seminars, but most of the material is different.

-This seminar, we expect, will be of interest to people unfamiliar with the conflict resolution field, or those just starting to study it.
+This seminar series, we expect, will be of interest to people unfamiliar with the conflict resolution field, or those just starting to study it.
 Like all our other materials though, this seminar is open to everyone.

 Ways to Participate

 There are three ways to participate in the Conflict Fundamentals Seminar We refer to them as "visiting," "following," and "joining."

 - Visiting means just reading an individual post now and again when you see one that looks interesting.
 Unlike traditional seminars or Massive Open Online Courses (MOOCs), we welcome people to come in and out--you don't need to commit to watching or reading all the material and there are no tests or grades.